Helping patrons with court forms

 Here are some troubleshooting tips that you may find helpful:

-2. Note: a trick to try if you are having trouble downloading a court form is to right click on the hyperlinked form and select Save Link As or Save Target As.
+2. Note: if you are having trouble downloading a court form, right click on the hyperlinked form name and select Save Link As or Save Target As.
 This will allow you to save a copy of the PDF form to the computer.
 You can then open the PDF court form from the saved copy on the computer.
 Note this will only work if Adobe Reader is installed on the computer.

 • Patrons may need reminding that their work is not saved online or on a downloaded file.
 To save their work, they should email the forms to themselves or save copies to a personal drive.